yegor256/blog/_posts/2021/feb/2021-02-10-dataization.md

 {% youtube QaKIw1Bh3Oc %}

-The dataization of `customer.country.eq` is happening inside the runtime and is not visible at the level of EOLANG.
-The object `eq` is called an _atom_, since it's an atomic element of the language---it has to be implemented in Java, not in EOLANG.
+The dataization of `customer.country.eq` is happening inside the runtime and is not visible at the level of EO.
+The object `eq` is called an _atom_, since it's an atomic element of the language---it has to be implemented in Java, not in EO.
 There are other atoms in the example above: `if`, `sprintf`, `add`, `stdout`, and `length`.
 They all are implemented in Java.